-Comecon neighbors (Czechoslovakia, Hungary and Slovenia) as well as nearby Poland and even the Soviet Union itself would have held democratic elections and jettisoned most aspects of central planning, was unexpected by most.
-Hence, we define 1990 as the watershed year that marked the general recognition of a lasting economic transformation of the Central and Eastern European countries (CEECs) and of their new potential as trade partners.
+The timing of the main "exogenous shock" is also straightforward to pin down.
+While some economic reforms had started across communist Europe soon after the ascent of Mikhail Gorbachev in 1985, the rapid break-up of the Soviet bloc in 1989-90 took most contemporary observers by surprise.
+In January 1989, the fact that a mere two years later all of Austria's Comecon neighbors (Czechoslovakia, Hungary and Slovenia) as well as nearby Poland and even the Soviet Union itself would have held democratic elections and jettisoned most aspects of central planning, was unexpected by most.
+11 Hence, we define 1990 as the watershed year that marked the general recognition of a lasting economic transformation of the Central and Eastern European countries (CEECs) and of their new potential as trade partners.
 Actual trade barriers, however, only fell gradually post-1990.
 The main milestones in this respect were the entries into force of free trade areas between the EU and Hungary, the Czech Republic, Slovakia and Poland in 1992, and with Slovenia in 1996.
-Furthermore, the Eastern European countries all applied for full EU membership in the mid-1990s.
+Teurthermore, the Eastern European countries all applied for full EU membership in the mid-1990s.
 Austria itself had lodged its membership application in 1989 and joined the EU in 1995.
 In short, the decade following 1990 was a period of gradual but profound and lasting mutual opening of markets, to an extent that up to the very late 1980s had been largely unanticipated.

-The magnitude and time profile of the post-1990 transformation can be gleaned from Figure 1, where we report Austrian bilateral trade volumes with its neighboring countries, scaled relative to their 1990 values.
+The magnitude and time profile of the post-1990 transformation can be gleaned from Fig. 1, where we report Austrian bilateral trade volumes with its neighboring countries, scaled relative to their 1990 values.
 The take-off in 1990 of trade between Austria and its formerly communist neighboring countries is evident.
-While, over the 1990s, the share of Austria's trade accounted for by its western neighbor countries shrank by between 13 percent (Germany) and 20 percent (Switzerland), it increased by 107 percent with Hungary and by 178 percent with the Czech and Slovak republics.
-Figure 1 shows that trade with the former constituent parts of Yugoslavia only took off by the middle of the decade, which is unsurprising given the wars in Croatia and Bosnia-Herzegovina that lasted until 1995.
+While, over the 1990s, the share of Austria's trade accounted for by its western neighbor countries shrank by between 13% (Germany) and 20% (Switzerland), it increased by 107% with Hungary and by 178% with the Czech and Slovak republics.
+Fig. 1 shows that trade with the former constituent parts of Yugoslavia only took off by the middle of the decade, which is unsurprising given the wars in Croatia and Bosnia-Herzegovina that lasted until 1995.
 Trade with Slovenia has been recorded separately since 1992.
-It shows a continuous increase as a share of Austrian trade of 78 percent between 1992 and 2002.
-The data thus confirm that 1990 marked the start
+It shows a continuous increase as a share of Austrian trade of 78% between 1992 and 2002.
+The data thus confirm that 1990 marked the start of a large and sustained eastward reorientation of Austrian trade.
+14